MechanicalRock/mechanicalrock.github.io/_posts/2020-01-20-kms-assym-encryption.md

 # Introduction

-I was recently doing some proof-of-concept work that required performing encryption using keys generated from AWS KMS (Key Management Service).
+I was recently doing some proof-of-concept work that required performing encryption using keys generated from AWS Key Management Service (KMS).
 I could find plenty of examples using symmetric encryption, but couldn't find an end-to-end guide that showed how to generate keys from AWS and then use them to encrypt and decrypt data.
 To that end, I hope this guide will be helpful to anyone else that may need to do this.

 # Why would I want to do this?